top of page

 Transformation is not achieved by better listening alone.
 It requires interruption.

-Every meaningful organizational transformation we have led began with three acts:
+Every meaningful organizational transformation led by Black & Right began with three acts:

 1. Naming what is broken